Can Great Danes Swim? (Answered!)

 With the thickest foam side panels, this Great Dane life jacket provides the maximum amount of buoyancy.
 The foam chin panel also aids in keeping the head above water.
 The top handles on this life jacket allow you to easily bring your Great Dane back if an emergency occurs, while the front float support and adjustable straps keep them secure both in and out of water.

 The Outward Hound Granby Splash life jacket for Great Danes has bright colors and reflective accents to make the wearer more visible while swimming.
-A front neck float keeps your dog’s head above water whether they are a novice or expert swimmers.
+A front neck float keeps your dog’s head above water whether they are a novice or expert swimmer.

 The Granby Splash dog life jacket is made of ripstop fabric that offers optimum buoyancy in the water without restricting movement on land.
 Adjustable straps and side release buckles ensure a secure fit, while the neoprene belly band supports their chest and abdomen as they enjoy their float!